pierrick-marie/simple-js-gallery/README.md

 ## Features

+* Display images whatever the size of the images
 * Display images in full screen mode
+* Support title and subtitles
-* Very simple and lighweight code
+* Very simple and lighweight HTML code
-* HTML5 and CSS3
 * Thumbnails generated automatically
+* Standalone application

 ## Clone the repository